Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Periodicity of mixed complete graphs

 \section{Periodicity of mixed complete graphs}

 We say that a mixed graph $G$ is a {\it mixed complete graph} if $G^{\pm}$ is isomorphic to the complete graph.
-In this section, we discuss periodicity of mixed complete graphs.
+In this section, we discuss the periodicity of mixed complete graphs.
 In the case of undirected graphs, there is only one complete graph for $n$.
-On the other hand, there are $3^{\frac{n(n-1)}{2}}$ mixed graphs for $n$ in the case of mixed complete graphs.
+On the other hand, there are $3^{\frac{n(n-1)}{2}}$ distinct mixed complete graphs on any vertex set $V$ of size $n$.
 Moreover, there are infinitely many ways to take $\eta$.
 However, the mixed complete graphs are not periodic for any $n \geq 4$ and $\eta$.
 We prove this fact by the previous arguments.

 \begin{thm} {\it Let $G$ be a mixed complete graph equipped with an $\eta$-function $\theta$.
 If $n \geq 4$, then $G$ is not periodic. } \end{thm}

 \begin{proof} Assume that $G$ is periodic.
 Since $G$ is $(n-1)$-regular, we have $\frac{2n}{n-1} \in \MB{Z}$ by Corollary~\ref{0416-3}.
 However, $\frac{2n}{n-1}$ is not integer for $n \geq 4$.
 We have a contradiction. \end{proof}